 THE WARRIORS’ EQUIPMENT DIDN’T ONLY CONSIST OF THE OFFENSIVE WEAPONS LISTED ABOVE.
 THEY STROVE TO PROTECT THEMSELVES FROM ENEMY BLOWS AND STABS AS WELL.
 A SPECIALLY FORMED PROTECTIVE GARMENT AND A SHIELD PLAYED THE MOST SIGNIFICANT ROLES IN THEIR PROTECTION.

-On their heads they wore a pointed cap made of felt or leather, which became well-known as the Phrygian style cap.
+On their heads, they wore a pointed cap made of felt or leather, which became well-known as the Phrygian style cap.
 Among the inhabitants of colder regions—the dwellers of the Asian steppes for instance—a hat covering the nape of the neck and the ears was in wide-spread use.
 Iron helmets only turned up in the graves of the aristocracy.
-On their decoration we can observe the clear influence of Greek decoration.
+On their decoration, we can observe the clear influence of Greek decoration.
 Greek influence is evident in the shin-guards as well.
 The shins and feet of the Scythian warriors were covered by a pair of felt or leather boots.
-It is worthwhile mentioning that their garments in general were richly colored and decorated: they preferred felt and leather applique as well as colorful embroidery on their clothing, which was rich in the symbolism of their world
+It is worthwhile mentioning that their garments, in general, were richly coloured and decorated: they preferred felt and leather applique as well as colourful embroidery on their clothing, which was rich in the symbolism of their world.